 Wah pedals are highly influenced by your playing dynamics.
 If you place a compressor before them, it adversely limits the dynamics, which in turn limits their response and performance.
 However, there are situations where a comp to wah would sound better.

 There are two ways to use a wah: To have it on (pedal it in) and use the playing hand to control the filter, or b) use the foot to rock it back and forth to manipulate the tone.
-If you are rocking it with your foot, you’ll find that it sounds better when it is first in the chain.
+If you are rocking it with your foot, you’ll find it sounds better when first in the chain.

 Conclusion: WAH FIRST